 December 16 | Las Posadas

 Las Posadas is a nine-day celebration that had its origins in Spain, but is now widely practiced in Latin America.
 Posadas means “lodging”; the celebration is chiefly a re-enactment of Mary and Joseph’s search for lodging in Bethlehem, and underlines the Christian importance of offering hospitality.
-Las posadas mark the nine day Novena that lead up to Christmas day.
-They began in Spain as a preparation for the celebration and were picked up by the cultures of Mexico, Guatemala some 400 years ago.
+Las Posadas mark the nine-day Novena that leads up to Christmas day.
+They began in Spain as a preparation for the celebration and were picked up by the cultures of Mexico, Guatemala, and other Latin American cultures some 400 years ago.

 Here’s a video of the Los Posadas song, translated into English; even if you don’t celebrate Los Posadas, the song is worth playing for your kids: